telerik/kendo-ui-core/docs/aspnet-mvc/helpers/chart/how-to/create-dynamic-series.md

   )
 ```

-You can also bind the series to a collection of data items, specifying field bindings:
+You can also bind the series to a collection of data items, specifying field bindings.

+###### Example

 ```
 @(Html.Kendo().Chart()